-Some examples include Sicilian-style stuffed squid (with a chard, pine nut and raisin filling), pesto alla Trapanese (with tomato and almonds) and pasta con sarde a mare (with fennel, raisins and pine nuts).
+Some examples include pasta alla Norma (with eggplant and tomato), Sicilian-style stuffed squid (with a chard, pine nut and raisin filling), pesto alla Trapanese (with tomato and almonds) and pasta con sarde a mare (with fennel, raisins and pine nuts).

-Swordfish appears in a numbers of traditional Sicilian dishes as well, such as rolled in thin slices and dishes like this, served in a flavorful sauce.
-You'll also find this dish in Calabria - the tip of Italy's 'boot', which is the part nearest Sicily.
+As well as being popular in Sicily, you will also find this dish in Calabria - the tip of Italy's 'boot', which is the part nearest Sicily.

-"Alla ghiotta" translates as "glutton style" as it is a rich, delicious sauce.
-Not a description I can particularly argue with!
-You'll find a few variations in the dish, as with so many traditional dishes, but this recipe uses what tend to be the most consistent ingredients and flavors.
+As with many traditional recipes, you'll find a few variations in this dish, but this recipe uses what tend to be the most consistent ingredients and flavors.

 The sauce here doesn't have a huge number of ingredients, and comes together pretty quickly and easily.
 While it works well to sear the fish then make the sauce and add back the fish to cook it all a little longer together (using just one skillet), you can also flip things around.